MYXF90/radix-inu-contracts/token-sale/README.md

 resim call-method $component buy_tokens 600,$xrd 1,$ticket

 # Let's check how many tokens we received.
-# We should see 5000 SHINY tokens in our wallet.
+# We should see 5000 XRDINU tokens in our wallet.
 Even though we tried sending 600 XRD, the component only took 500 XRD
 # and returned the other 100 XRD to us.
 resim show $customer_account

 # Let's switch back to our admin user.
 resim set-default-account $admin_account $admin_private_key

-# Checking on our component, we see that some SHINY tokens have been sold and some XRD tokens have been deposited.
+# Checking on our component, we see that some XRDINU tokens have been sold and some XRD tokens have been deposited.
 resim show $component

 # Even if the token sale has not yet ended, we may withdraw payments received up to this point.